Co-creator, Cofounder / Director, Cinematographer, Outreach & Advocacy, Geek, Dad

 He is known for 11th-hour lateral strokes of genius (a.k.a. “unicorns”), holding the team to high standards with organic food, delighting in Thug Life, having a twisted sense of humour and saying yes to anything (as long as it does not have Chia seeds or Quinoa in it).
 He also finds blasting death metal on his headphones while editing strangely calming.

-In his spare time, Pete is out halting coal mines and saving valleys.
+In his spare time, Pete is out halting coal mines, saving valleys and getting involved with all things regenerative.
 His vision for a better future involves growing the community of Impact Storytellers collaborating to write a better narrative for the world.

 Sylvia’s magic trick is to bend time.
 In her role as Executive Producer at Digital Storytellers, she brings extraordinary Austrian efficiency to our production, ensuring our film-making projects run on time, and in some cases, way ahead of schedule (she’s just that organised!).
 Her role ensures that valuable investment in our production work and storytelling creativity is spent effectively for maximal outcomes.